courtiol/timevarcorr/README.md

 ## Examples

-The main fonction of this package is called `tcor` and its documentation is available here:
+The main function of this package is called `tcor` and its documentation is available here:

 ``` r